shannon112/ironfish_cartographer/README.md

 because simulator would brocast odom indeed, so only seperate mode can be used
 if on real robot ros_control could turn off tf brocast case by case

+moreover localization only work on release 1.0.0 tag